 Use a bagged vacuum instead of a bagless one.
 According to a recent Consumer Reports, bagged vacuums trap pet hair and other matter more effectively than bagless ones.
 You’ll avoid the fall risk involved in bending over to pick up particles left behind by a bagless vacuum.
 Use a stand-up dustpan for sweeping floors.

 Cleaning off surfaces, paring down closets, throwing out junk: organizing your home life can bring a sense of calm—especially for seniors.
-That’s because clutter is shown to raise levels of the stress hormone cortisol, and seniors have a more difficult time clearing their body of cortisol, according to research at Massachusetts General Hospital.
+That’s because clutter is shown to raise levels of the stress hormone cortisol, and seniors have a more difficult time clearing their bodies of cortisol, according to research at Massachusetts General Hospital.
 Seniors also have a reduced lung capacity that hampers their stress response–increasing their sensitivity to an environmental stress trigger like clutter.
 Finally, clutter poses a falling risk for seniors, according to the Centers for Disease Control.

 In fact, be careful when de-cluttering, as people can trip in the cleaning process.
 That’s why it’s important to get friends and family to help.
 Go room-by-room and make sure every space is clear.
 Special family heirlooms and nostalgia items can be tucked away in a pretty storage trunk so that your loved one knows her valuables are still accessible, even if they’re safely out of sight.